 - Bulky items should be done on their own, to ensure even pressure.

 - Apply pressure by tightening bolts or place additional, even weight on top of book.

 - Depending on thickness and moisture levels, flowers and leaves can be ready in 2-3 weeks.

 - Some crafters like to check on the pressings every few days and change the sheets as needed.
 Others wait it out.
 I generally wait it out because I forget to check!

 2Microwave Oven Flower Press

 This method is super fast but it does require some care to get your heat applications just right, without over-doing it.

-You can buy or make a microwave flower press.
-See this one on Amazon or make one using two ceramic tiles, cardboard, and thick elastic bands.
+You can buy or make a microwave flower press or make one using two ceramic tiles, cardboard, and thick elastic bands.

 - Commercial microwave flower presses come with fabric inserts that will absorb the plant moisture.

 - Place specimens in press or between paper sheets in your homemade microwave press.
 Some crafters use paper towel instead of paper; others say the texture of the paper towel can leave unwanted imprints on the petals.